CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 ### Why a homebrew app but not an MCM?
 As a player, I love to use MCM.
-It was a great achievement and mods that use spells and message boxes to configure things instead of MCM are a annoying and so 2012.
+It was a great achievement and mods that use spells and message boxes to configure things instead of MCM are annoying and so 2012.

 But I **hate** programming MCM menus.